Rules and Procedures

 Upon admission, students will be assigned academic advisors who will assist them in planning an appropriate course of study.
 At a later date, students choosing to undertake a project or a thesis will be assigned a thesis/project advisor.

 The normal course load for a full-time student is 9 credit hours per semester and the maximum is 12 in regular semesters and 6 in summer.
 Graduate students with full- or part-time employment are strongly advised to take a reduced load.
 For information about course load allowed in case of graduate assistantship, check section V.B (Rights and Obligations).

 C. Transfer of Credit

-A maximum of 6 graduate credits for 30-credit programs and a maximum of nine credits for 39-credit programs may be transferred from another institution of higher education that is of academic standing comparable to LAU or from other LAU graduate programs.
+A maximum of 6 graduate credits may be transferred from another institution of higher education that is of academic standing comparable to LAU or from other LAU graduate programs.
 This rule applies also to graduate courses taken at LAU in the student’s undergraduate program over and above the total number of credits required for graduation.
 Transferred credits apply only to courses with a grade of B or above.
-Unless otherwise specified in the specific requirements of a program (such as Engineering), transferred credits should not have been used for another degree required for admission to the graduate program in which the student is enrolled.
+Unless otherwise specified in the requirements of a program (such as Engineering), transferred credits should not have been used for another degree required for admission to the graduate program in which the student is enrolled.
 A request for transfer of credits shall be submitted to the Registrar’s Office during the student’s first semester of residence.
 The request shall be reviewed by the department/school concerned, and the decision communicated to the Registrar’s Office.

 D. Course Substitution